Advising/Declare the Major

 - Before declaring the Astronomy major, students must complete the first two of the three intro sequence physics classes: Physics 247, 248, and 249 (recommended sequence), or 207, 208, and 241, or Physics 201, 202, 205.

-- Email the Undergraduate Faculty Advisor, Prof. Richard Towsend, 4550 Sterling Hall (Fall semester) or Prof. Snezana Stanimirovic, 4514 Sterling Hall (Spring semester) to schedule an appointment to declare the major.
+- Email the Undergraduate Faculty Advisor, Prof. Richard Townsend, 4550 Sterling Hall (Fall semester) or Prof. Snezana Stanimirovic, 4514 Sterling Hall (Spring semester) to schedule an appointment to declare the major.
 Feel free to reach out to either of them if you need advising.

 - At any time prior to your major declaration appointment, please see the Undergraduate Coordinator, Sharon Pittman, 2554 Sterling Hall, to fill out the major declaration forms that will be needed for your advisor appointment.

 Can An Engineering Student Earn An Additional Major In Astronomy?